chris-stallings/post-install-config/README.md

 <p>
   <img width="1710" alt="Screenshot 2024-11-07 at 4 18 35 PM" src="https://github.com/user-attachments/assets/100e2b6d-3786-42a0-9b27-317588e2ec01">
 </p>
 <p>Next we will create the user John Doe.
 Set his password as something you will remember.
-Set John as a view only in the Support department.
+Set John as an all access user in the Support department.
 Everything else will be left as default.</p>
 <br />
 <p>
   <img width="1710" alt="Screenshot 2024-11-07 at 4 28 21 PM" src="https://github.com/user-attachments/assets/8ccf239c-74d5-4e34-bdce-cd93b136f46c">